snowmeltarcade/projectbirdracing/documentation/technical_architecture/shared_classes.md

 | `fatal` | For unrecoverable errors that require a system halt.
 It is the responsibility of the caller to halt the system |

 This will be thread safe.
 Logs can pass in an ID identifying the thread the message is associated with.

+### Graphics Logging

+Graphics logs will be logged to `./graphics.log.txt` in the directory of the executable.

 ## Data Manager